atillart-one/AshesLauncher/README.md

 ## Instructions
 Make sure to delete any manual installations of the mod before using this launcher.
-To use, simply extract the AshesLauncher4.exe and data folder together and run the exe.
+To use, simply extract into a folder and run AshesLauncher4.exe.

-To utilize other mods when not playing Champion's Ashes, simply create a folder called 'disabled' in your Game folder and put any dll and ini files there.
+To utilize other mods when not playing Champion's Ashes, simply put the mod in the folder called mods.
+The folder should contain the dll, ini, txt etc and folders needed.
-Other files should be placed as per the mod's instructions.

 ## IMPORTANT NOTE
 This mod WILL ban you if you have it enabled and launch the game.